rangari-rani/cdac-projects-fullstack/Food-Fusion-mern/README.md

 ## 🔄 What Came Next

-This project was my first complete full-stack build, combining both frontend and backend logic in a real-world use case—user registration, authentication, cart flow, and admin controls.
+This project is a complete full-stack build, combining both frontend and backend logic in a real-world use case—user registration, authentication, cart flow, and admin controls.

 After this, I shifted focus toward building **enterprise-grade full-stack applications** using **Spring Boot and ReactJS**, applying concepts like modular monoliths, layered architecture, and production-grade backend APIs.